 - smaller emitters who choose to opt in

 For more information on Alberta’s approach to reducing GHG emissions, see:

 Oil sands projects recycle 80% to 95% of the water they use.
 They also use saline water where possible.

-Alberta Environment and Parks imposes strict limits on water usage.
+The Alberta government imposes strict limits on water usage.
 See:

 The Oil Sands Sustainable Development Secretariat (2010-2016) worked to address rapid growth issues in the oil sand regions.
 Comprehensive Regional Infrastructure Sustainability Plans (CRISPs) were developed for 2 of the areas.

 Mine operators are required to supply reclamation security bonds to ensure they meet requirements.
 Reclamation certificates are only issued if monitoring through time demonstrates that these particular lands meet the criteria to return to self-sustaining ecosystems.
 The first successful reclamation occurred in 2008.

 On October 12, 2017, AER released its updated Directive 085: Fluid Tailings Management for Oil Sands Mining Projects under the Oil Sands Conservation Act.
 It will drive further operator action to reclaim legacy tailings in Alberta’s mineable oil sands.